rodrigocfd/react-mpa/README.md

 * Every `FooBar.page.js` will become a static page `fooBar.html`.

-* **No** server side rendering.
-Each HTML page acts like an ordinary small React app.
+* **No** server side rendering, each HTML page acts like an ordinary small React app.

 * **No** router, just standard HTML pages with standard `<a href=""></a>` links for navigation.

 * The build can be served by any HTTP server, a Node.js server is **not** needed.

-* Both `js` and `jsx` extensions are supported for React component files.

-* All CSS files will be parsed as CSS modules.
+* [SASS](https://sass-lang.com) support, with all style files parsed as CSS modules.

 ## Environment